 - Full promotional package focused on Self Care Week or/and another self care relevant awareness raising event

-- Average number of visitors to the site per day: 650
+- Average number of views to the site per day: 700

-- Average number of visitors to the fact sheet page per day: 500
+- Average number of views to the fact sheet page per day: 500

-- We have over 100,000 ‘backlinks’ from organisations linking their websites to ours, including the BBC, daily newspapers, major organisations and a high number of surgeries linking to our factsheets.
+- We have almost 250,000 ‘backlinks’ from organisations linking their websites to ours, including the BBC, daily newspapers, major organisations and a high number of surgeries and pharmacies linking to our factsheets.

 - Time spent on site (average): 1.49

-- Mailing list subscribers: 1900 (our mailing list is diverse, made up of NHS representatives from surgeries, clinical commissioning groups, primary care networks, integrated care units, NHS Trusts, pharmacies, local authorities, charities, universities)
+- Mailing list subscribers: 1900 (our mailing list is made up of NHS representatives from surgeries, commissioning groups, primary care networks, integrated care units, NHS Trusts, pharmacies, local authorities, charities, universities)

-- Daily twitter activity to over 7800+ followers – a diversely rich group of CCGs, pharmacies, charities, NHS England Directors, local authorities, national and international organisations, health professionals and individuals simply interested in self care etc.
+- Daily twitter activity to over 8000+ followers – a diversely rich group of pharmacies, charities, NHS Directors, local authorities, national and international organisations, health professionals and individuals simply interested in self care etc.